Knik River Public Use Area

 Land managers with DNR's, Division of Mining, Land, and Water, Southcentral Regional Office actively manage the area through partnerships with the Alaska State Troopers, Alaska Wildlife Troopers, the Alaska Department of Fish and Game, the Bureau of Land Management, and the Matanuska-Susitna Borough.
 DNR land managers also receive input and support from local community councils, local residents, and regional outdoor recreation interests groups and non-profit organizations.

-For questions, comments, and/or concerns about the KRPUA, or to receive information about current and upcoming projects and/or events taking place on state owned land within the KRPUA contact Jesse Labenski at 269-8556 or email: firstname.lastname@example.org
+For questions, comments, and/or concerns about the KRPUA, or to receive information about current and upcoming projects and/or events taking place on state owned land within the KRPUA contact Travis Jensen at 269-8503 or email: Travis Jensen

 Management guidelines found in the KRPUA Management Plan are intended to provide specific management direction for the area.
 These guidelines range from general guidance for decision-making to identifying specific factors that need to be considered when making on-the-ground decisions.
-DNR has promulgated regulations to ensure that these guidelines can be implemented and are enforceable.
+DNR has recently updated their regulations, commonly referred to as Phase II regulations (PDF) , to ensure that these guidelines can continue to be implemented and are enforceable.

 DNR's overall management direction puts its focus on maintaining and enhancing public safety, public education, access and recreational opportunities for public and commercial users, protection of fish and wildlife habitat, and perpetuation of law enforcement throughout the entire area.